WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `http://<docker_IP_address>:8081`

-   Insert your email address and choose a password.
-Be sure to make a note of the password you choose.
+   Enter your email address and choose a password you will remember.

 2. Click on the **Settings** cog for the **ADLS GEN2** zone, and fill in the details for your ADLS Gen2 storage account.
 See the [Info you will require](#info-you-will-require) section for reference.

 3. Tick the **Use Secure Protocol** box.

-4. Click **Apply Configuration**.
+4. Click **Apply Configuration** and wait for this to complete.

-You will be returned to the dashboard and there will be a spinning circle where the Settings cog was previously.

-Wait for this to stop spinning and move on to the next step.

 ### Configure Fusion Plugin for Databricks Delta Lake